GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

-Second, you can access global shared data by passing a key to {FunctionsFramework::Function::Callable#global}. _Global shared data_ is a set of common key-value pairs that are available to every function invocation.
+Second, you can access global shared data by passing a key to {FunctionsFramework::Function::Callable#global}. _Global shared data_ is a set of key-value pairs that are available to every function invocation.
 By default, two keys are available to all functions:

  *  `:function_name` whose String value is the name of the running function.
  *  `:function_type` whose value is either `:http` or `:cloud_event` depending